poolifier/poolifier/README.md

 - `workerChoiceStrategy` (optional) - The worker choice strategy to use in this pool:

   - `WorkerChoiceStrategies.ROUND_ROBIN`: Submit tasks to worker in a round robbin fashion
-  - `WorkerChoiceStrategies.LESS_USED`: Submit tasks to the less used worker
+  - `WorkerChoiceStrategies.LEAST_USED`: Submit tasks to the least used worker
-  - `WorkerChoiceStrategies.LESS_BUSY`: Submit tasks to the less busy worker
+  - `WorkerChoiceStrategies.LEAST_BUSY`: Submit tasks to the least busy worker
   - `WorkerChoiceStrategies.WEIGHTED_ROUND_ROBIN`: Submit tasks to worker using a weighted round robin scheduling algorithm based on tasks execution time
   - `WorkerChoiceStrategies.FAIR_SHARE`: Submit tasks to worker using a fair share tasks scheduling algorithm based on tasks execution time